ttran835/news_details/README.md

-# movie_details
+# News Grabber

 ## Details about Repo

-The primary goal of this project is to mocked a moviesite with listings similar to Simlk.com and themoviedb.org.\
+The Primary goal for this project is to generate a website that pulls news article from all sources and generate it onto a well design front-end for ease of navigation.
-More details will be posted once decisions is made about Tech Stack as well as which API to use for the site.